anvitakodru/pathfinder/README.md

             (current_cell.y – target.y)2 )`

 • This heuristic is used when we are allowed to move in any direction, inclusive of diagonal movement.
-## Time Complexity
-Considering a graph, it might take us to venture out about all the edges to arrive at the target cell from the source cell.
-For instance, consider a graph where start and target nodes are associated by a progression of edges, like – 0(start) –>1 –> 2 –> 3 (target).
-Hence, the worse case time complexity is O(E), where E represents the number of edges in the graph.
-## Limitations
-Despite being the best pathfinding algorithm around, A* Search Algorithm doesn’t find the shortest path _always_, as it depends, to a large amount on heuristics / approximations to calculate h.